Frequently Asked Questions

 For public, private, and magnet schools we prefer to have one grade level at a time for the field trip.
 This is because the complexity of the content changes from grade level to grade level.
-We want to ensure that students are having a fully enjoyable experience and do not feel left out due to the complexity or simplicity of the educational information presented.
-E.A.T.
-South will accommodate two separate field trips in a day.
+We want to ensure that students are having an enjoyable experience.

 If it is not possible to break up into grade levels we are willing to accommodate for different ages and grade levels such as in home school, differently abled groups, and special interest groups and clubs.

 Q. Can I make recommendations of what I would like the students to learn?